dh3968mlq/historicaldate/README.md

-# historicaldate 0.0.2
+# historicaldate

-An open source package for creating timelines of historical data.
+An open source Python package for creating interactive graphical timelines of historical data.

 ![Example timeline image](https://picoteal.com/wp-content/uploads/2023/05/basic_timeline_example.png)

+To create a timeline:
-Download from
+   * Download this package from
 https://github.com/dh3968mlq/historicaldate

-The partner repo https://github.com/dh3968mlq/historicaldate-data has some example datasets in CSV format
+   * Download sample data from https://github.com/dh3968mlq/historicaldate-data, and/or
+   * Create .csv files of data (see below for column names and date formats)
+   * Create and run a Python program, similar to below

-See https://picoteal.com/historical-timelines/ for an example of the kind of output that can be produced
+See https://picoteal.com/historical-timelines/ for an example of the interactive output that can be produced

 Sample code: